-list_item(val, index, separator) - interpret the value as a list of items separated by separator, returning the index'th item.
+list_item (value, index, separator) - interpret the value as a list of items separated by separator, returning the 'index'th item.
 The first item is number zero.
-The last item can be returned using 'list_item(-1,separator).
-If the item is not in the list, then the empty value is returned.
-The separator has the same meaning as in the count function.
+The last item has the index -1 as in list_item(-1, separator).
+If the item is not in the list, then the empty string is returned.
+The separator has the same meaning as in the count function, usually comma but is ampersand for author-like lists.